MalayNagda/ROS_Gazebo/README.md

 #### How to run

-he steps for this process are-
+The steps for this process are-
 ```
 roslaunch pursuit_evasion sim.launch world_index:=0 gui:=true
 roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:= path/to/map.yaml